pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"multiple-imports"+OR+"C0410")

 ### [C0411](#C0411) (wrong-import-order)<a name="C0411"></a>
-%s should be placed before %s
+%s should be placed before %s.

 Used when PEP8 import order is not respected (standard imports first, then third-party libraries, then local imports)

 **:x: Incorrect code**